 Gatomon smiled at her partner.
 "I knew you'd do it, Kari," she said.

 TK sat on the ground near the fallen shadow, coughing and breathing hard, trying to rub feeling back into his neck.
 He looked up to see Kari smile and offer her hand, and he let her pull him back onto his feet.
 "Are you OK?" she asked him.

 He coughed a few more times, then nodded.
 "Yeah…" he said.
 "That thing had one hell of a grip, but I'll be fine.
 I…" He trailed off as Kari's eyes spilled over again and she stifled a sob.
 "What's wrong?"

 She shook her head, smiling through the tears.
 "Thank you, TK," she said, her voice thick with emotion.
 "You never gave up on me.
 You could see who I really was… even when I couldn't."

 TK smiled back, blushing a little.
 "Well, I, uh…" he tried.

 "Hey, not just him!"
-Patamon objected as he flew between them.
-"We all could!"
+Patamon said as he flew between them, "we all could!"

 Kari sighed and thought about that.
 Nobody was acting like they usually did: Davis, Matt, Sora… not even Tai.
 Everyone had been affected by Ken's death, not to mention the other recent events.
 She had been so clouded in her own worries and fears, she hadn't been able to think clearly, or notice the others' troubles.
 Suddenly she felt like a major drag on the rest of the Digidestined.
 "I'm OK, TK," she said, wiping her tears away.
 "I'm going to pull my weight from now on."